 How Much Do Consumers Spend Each Year on Halloween Decorations?

 First, what kind of money are we talking about?
-According to the National Retail Federation, consumers spent $9 billion on Halloween in 2018.
-Over 74% of consumers decorate for Halloween, with a total of $2.7 billion of that $9 billion spent on Halloween Decorations.
+According to the National Retail Federation, consumers will spend $10.6 billion on Halloween in 2022.

 Electrical Checklist for Safe Halloween Decorations